 I have moved home several times in my life.
 I have got so used to packing and unpacking that it has become a sort of second nature.
 You’d think that numerous relocations would teach me to get rid of superfluous trifles and knick-knacks.
-Well, it hasn’t: Every new home comes with the usual ritual of finding a space for my pictures, my books, my collection of beer mats (stacked to save space!), my flower pots, and so on.
+Well, they haven’t.
+Every new home comes with the usual ritual of finding a space for my pictures, my books, my collection of beer mats (stacked to save space), my flower pots, and so on.

 Depending on how well social and physical aspects of the environment fit our personal resources and attitudes, places can influence our well-being and autonomy, as described in a recent excellent paper by Wahl and colleagues.
-Although their model focuses on ageing, it can be applied to any phase of life, because living in places that we like, where we function well, and which offer opportunities for social, physical and mental stimulation can benefit our health and quality of life no matter our age.
-Conversely, being exposed to poor environmental quality (e.g., in the form of deprivation, physical decay or hazards to mobility), to sources of stress (e.g., noise from traffic or pollution), or experiencing environmental changes such as gentrification can have a negative impact on the way we perceive a place, on how we feel about it, and on the ability to use it, which in turn affect health and behavioural outcomes (I discussed these issues in a recent review on environmental complexity and cognitive functioning).
+Although their model focuses on ageing, it can be applied to any phase of life, because living in places that we like, where we function well, and which offer opportunities for social, physical, and mental stimulation can benefit our health and quality of life no matter our age.
+Conversely, being exposed to poor environmental quality (in the form of deprivation, physical decay, or hazards to mobility), to sources of stress (noise from traffic or pollution), or experiencing environmental changes such as gentrification can have a negative impact on the way we perceive a place, on how we feel about it, and on the ability to use it.
+These in turn affect health and behavioural outcomes (I discussed these issues in a recent review on environmental complexity and cognitive functioning).

-Identifying factors that promote mental and cognitive health has gained growing interest across multiple disciplines and sectors, and for this purpose it is important to keep in mind that we don’t live in a vacuum, but that the places where we live influence us the same way as we affect them.
-Much progress on this has been done since eminent psychologists and social scientists such as Roger Barker, Kurt Lewin, James Gibson, or M. Powell Lawton (to name a few) proposed their ecological approaches to human behaviour, laying the foundations of environmental psychology; over the past decades, the conjoined work of psychologists, sociologists, health geographers, architects, urban designers has been crucial to create places that support health and well-being.
+Identifying factors that promote mental and cognitive health has gained growing interest across multiple disciplines and sectors, and, for this purpose, it is important to keep in mind that we don’t live in a vacuum, but that the places where we live influence us the same way as we affect them.
+Much progress on this has been done since eminent psychologists and social scientists such as Roger Barker, Kurt Lewin, James Gibson, or M. Powell Lawton (to name a few) proposed their ecological approaches to human behaviour, laying the foundations of environmental psychology.
+Over the past decades, the conjoined work of psychologists, sociologists, health geographers, architects, and urban designers has been crucial in creating places that support health and well-being.

-Examples of good practices and initiatives going in this direction are becoming numerous: see for instance the work done on universal design to provide accessible places to everyone, or initiatives implemented by governments to promote the social and labour integration of refugees.
-I recently read with particular interest about a ‘dementia village’ in Hogewey, the Netherlands, where older people with dementia live in a retirement village designed following the style of the time when they were young, so to foster belonging and promote autonomy.
-The residents have shown clear benefits in their physical and mental health, making the award-winning village an example of successful person-centred design strategy which I hope will be applied to future initiatives like this (especially considering that I may one day join a retirement community myself).
+Examples of good practices and initiatives going in this direction are becoming numerous.
+See, for instance, the work done on universal design to provide accessible places to everyone or initiatives implemented by governments to promote the social and labour integration of refugees.
+I recently read with particular interest about a ‘dementia village’ in Hogewey, in the Netherlands, where older people with dementia live in a retirement village designed to follow the style of the time when they were young, so as to foster belonging and promote autonomy.
+The residents have shown clear benefits in their physical and mental health, making the award-winning village an example of a successful person-centred design strategy that I hope will be applied to future initiatives like this (especially considering that I may one day join a retirement community myself).

 We all deserve to live a healthy and happy life, no matter our age or background.
 Understanding how places can contribute to that is a crucial step in advancing this narrative.